BACK TO DIRECTIVES

 Implementation Protocol

-Authority must be visible and enforced.
+Authority must be verifiable.

 Common Errors